-The usual dose of Doxycycline Bluefish for the treatment of acute infections in adults and children aged 12 years to less than 18 years is 200 mg on the first day (administered as a single dose or divided into two equal doses with a 12 hour interval), followed by a maintenance dose of 100 mg/day.
+The usual dosage of doxycycline for the treatment of acute infections in adults and children aged 12 years to less than 18 years is 200 mg on the first day (as a single dose or in divided doses), followed by a maintenance dose of 100 mg/day.
 In the management of more severe infections (particularly chronic infections of the urinary tract) 200 mg daily should be given throughout the treatment period.

-Children aged 8 years to less than 12 years. (see section 4.4)
+Children aged 8 years to less than 12 years (see section 4.4).

-The use of Doxycycline Bluefish for the treatment of acute infections in children aged 8 years to less than 12 years should be carefully justified in situations where other drugs are not available, are not likely to be effective or are contraindicated.
+The use of doxycycline for the treatment of acute infections in children aged 8 years to less than 12 years should be carefully justified in situations where other drugs are not available, are not likely to be effective or are contraindicated.